Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/gpiops/examples/readme.txt

 @section ex2 xgpiops_polled_example.c
 Contains an example on how to use the XGpiops driver directly.
+This example provides the usage of APIs for reading/writing to the individual pins.Same example we are using in versal for execution of pmc gpio.

+@section ex3 xgpiops_polled_ps_example.c
+Contains an example on how to use the XGpiops driver in versal ps gpio.
 This example provides the usage of APIs for reading/writing to the individual pins.

 For details, see xgpiops_polled_example.c.
 */